-- 3-4.
+3-4.
 The commenter is correct that Section 3.15, Biological Environment, of the Draft EIR/EIS states that critical habitat for vernal pool species could be affected by the proposed project.
 For the purposes of the analysis, no distinction was made between habitat versus critical habitat.
 Both types of habitat were afforded the same consideration in the discussion of impacts and mitigation measures.
-Impacts on critical habitat were addressed in the Biological Assessment completed for the Preferred Alternative. - 3-5.
-As described in Section 3.15, Biological Environment, of the Draft EIR/EIS and the Final EIR/EIS, botanists conducted special-status plant and floristic surveys of the study area as recently as March and April 2007.
-The results of these surveys are summarized in the appropriate chapters of the Final EIR/EIS.
+Impacts on critical habitat were addressed in the Biological Assessment completed for the Preferred Alternative and were confirmed by the issuance of the Biological Opinion on May 27, 2010.

+3-5.
+As described in Section 3.15, Biological Environment, of the Draft EIR/EIS and the Final EIS, botanists conducted special-status plant and floristic surveys of the study area as recently as March and April 2007.
+The results of these surveys are summarized in the appropriate chapters of the Final EIS.

 An additional survey was conducted during July of 2008 that focused on a segment of Alternative B known as the Walters Road Extension.
-(Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.)
+(Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.)
 This survey was conducted at the request of the USFWS, and focused on Suisun thistle (Cirsium hydrophilum var. hydrophilum) and soft bird's-beak (Cordylanthus mollis ssp. mollis) in alkaline portions of the study area.
 Suisun thistle and soft bird's-beak were not found in the July 2008 surveys.
 Conversations with Julia King, an independent consulting botanist who has conducted extensive surveys in the study area for an unrelated project, indicated that these species have not been observed in the alkaline portions of the study area.

-The results of the July 2008 plant survey have been incorporated into Section 3.15, Biological Environment, of the Final EIR/EIS.
+The results of the July 2008 plant survey have been incorporated into Section 3.15, Biological Environment, of the Final EIS.